AOSC-Archive/aosc-wiki/mirrors/migration-guide.md

 - Dec 29, 2018: Stop uploading new packages to both old and new server.
 - Dec 30, 2018: Fully sync content from old to new server.
    - Same day: Update DNS and point to new repository server.
+- Jan 2, 2019: Check old repo rsync log to see if any server is still connecting.

 ## Packagers
 Instead of a single `upload` account for everyone, new repository server now requires each packager has their own account on LDAP service (which will in the future serves as a unified login mechanism for all AOSC platform and services).
 If you currently don't have LDAP account , please contact @xiaoxing at Telegram.